dextermallo/GSoC-2023/MEETING_NOTE.md

     - [x] [#3](https://github.com/dextermallo/GSoC-2023/issues/3) Research more about different matrix/matrix collection

 2. Impediments

-    - The PoC to evaluate performance before/after a rule change seems not obvious (`@rx to !@rx`), looking for better changes. (suggested by Christian: take any complex regex and replace it with a simple very version)
+- The PoC to evaluate performance before/after a rule change seems not obvious (@rx to !@rx), looking for better changes. (suggested by Christian: take any complex regex and replace it with a simple very version)

 3. Others

-- Define the scope: What matrices are we looking for
+- Define the scope: discussion regarding the matrices we can collect currently and other possible matrices
+- Concerns for log analysis: log analysis may encounter challenges, like log format may differ among platforms (ModSec v2 and v3) and accuracy concerns.
+- Accuracy: the behaviour of evaluating performance itself affects the performance.
+Nonetheless, as the framework is to evaluate the performance change, the accuracy issue can be addressed later on.

 4. Next Actions

+- Research on other server-side testing approaches (e.g., kernel-level or 3rd party tools like Prometheus)
+- Continue working on PoC (both client-side and server-side)
+- Check the existing log settings for CRS (e.g., can the log be set to milliseconds?)
+- Research if there are other matrices we can collect (e.g., low-level matrices)